Rural Experiences for Health Professions Students (REHPS)

 - Intervention: A 4-week summer program placing health professions students in rural communities.

-South Dakota is experiencing an ongoing shortage of healthcare workers, with 59 of the state's 66 counties designated as medically underserved.
-According to the 2015 Workforce report from the South Dakota Office of Rural Health, the industry’s demand for workers is driven by an aging patient population; an expanding general population; technological advances in the workplace requiring additional staff; a growing emphasis on disease management; and an aging healthcare workforce who must be replaced as they retire.
+South Dakota is experiencing an ongoing shortage of healthcare workers, with 52 of the state's 66 counties designated as medically underserved.
+According to the state's Office of Rural Health 2017 Workforce report, the increased demand for healthcare workers is driven by 5 factors: general population increases; technological advances requiring additional staff; a growing emphasis on disease management; an aging population; and an healthcare workforce reaching retirement age.

-REHPS received a Rural Health Workforce Development grant from the Federal Office of Rural Health Policy, funded for three years from September 2010 through August 2013.
-In 2014, the South Dakota Department of Health began funding the program.
+The REHPS program received a three-year Rural Health Workforce Development Grant from the Federal Office of Rural Health Policy (September 2010 through August 2013.)
+Since 2014, the program has been sustained by funding from the state's Office of Rural Health and the South Dakota Department of Health.

-- 93.42% strongly agreed or agreed that the experience made it more likely they'd consider rural healthcare practice;
+- 93% strongly agreed or agreed that the experience made it more likely they'd consider rural healthcare practice

-- 98.67% felt they had a better understanding of rural healthcare; and
+- 98% felt they had a better understanding of rural healthcare

-- 77.33% strongly agreed or agreed that they would consider the facility they placed for future employment.
+- 75% strongly agreed or agreed that they would consider the facility they placed for future employment

 More information about the program is available: